Ostrich2023/711/Readme.md

 smart-contracts:
 cd smart-contracts
 #1 npm install --save-dev hardhat
+#2 npm install --save-dev solc
+#3 npm install @openzeppelin/contracts
-#2 npx hardhat compile
+#4 npx hardhat compile
-#3 npx hardhat node        (#4 and #5 should be run at the same time, keep this running)
+#5 npx hardhat node        (#5 and #6 should be run at the same time, keep this running)
-#4 npx hardhat run scripts/deploy.js --network localhost (and open a new terminal to run this line)
+#6 npx hardhat run scripts/deploy.js --network localhost (and open a new terminal to run this line)